The “Mass Shootings Map” Propaganda Should Convince You to Carry At All Times

 So no, this doesn’t make me want gun control.

-Coincidentally, the day of the most recent shooting, I had just written an article explaining why I felt is was vital that preppers be armed.
-The incident did nothing to change my mind.
-In fact, it solidified my stance even more.
+Coincidentally, the day of one recent shooting, I had just written an article explaining why I felt it was vital that preppers be armed.
+The day before the Pulse night club shooting, I used a gun to protect my family.
+These incidents did nothing to change my mind.
+In fact, they solidified my stance even more.

 It’s maps like these that make me more determined than ever to exercise my 2nd Amendment right and protect my family, wherever we go.